 At this point, the negative coverage of Michael Jackson was seeping into my media system, and I found myself in defense mode.
 Threats against Michael were threats against me.
 A friend of a friend responded to the above post with the following: “And child molester.
 I’m content to remember only the man’s music.
 Open the door a lil wider and you let in some creepy ghosts.”
 After exchanges that involved Mos Def quotes and industry credentials, I responded, “What good does remembering his faults do?
 Tarnish people’s mourning process?
 And for what?”
 I felt pretty good about that.

-The truth is that people who insist upon judging Michael Jackson are nothing more than haters.
+The truth is that people who insist upon judging Michael Jackson at the moment of his death are haters.
 They don’t necessarily hate Michael Jackson; rather, they hate the fact that millions around the world are rallying to celebrate him.
 They hate the positivity that these people express because of Michael.
 They hate that Michael preached a message of love that was heard by audiences worldwide who forgave him for his bad decisions (the only available fact), and continued to welcome him into their homes and their lives [tweet].
 The haters’ only goal is to snatch the joy from Michael’s fans and get coverage for themselves.
 I assume that they do not take pleasure in repeating these horrible accusations.
 But then again, maybe they do take pleasure in judging others, but that pleasure is rooted in the desire for evil thoughts and actions.